wqt-zst/maze/README.md

 # maze
-a maze map and robot system use RL
+a platform and robot system for RL